-- → Information is easily available so that residents and visitors can pre-plan their journeys in our City. - → Council continues to promote the area as a tourist destination for all abilities. - → Council encourages its suppliers, contractors, developers and local businesses to establish strategies to both include and improve the lives of people living with disability.
+- → Information is easily available so that all residents and visitors can pre-plan their journeys in our City. - → Council continues to promote the area as an inclusive tourist destination. - → Council encourages its suppliers, contractors, developers and local businesses to establish strategies to both include and improve the lives of people living with disability.